 6) How safe is it to sell my ruby ring online?

 Selling a ruby ring online to Diamond Estate Jewelry Buyers is highly secure and involves no risk whatsoever.
-We provide you with free FedEx Overnight shipping and every ruby ring shipped to us is insured to its maximum value by G4S International Logistics, the world’s largest security services provider.
+We provide you with free FedEx Overnight shipping and every ruby ring shipped to us is insured to its maximum value by Parcel Pro, a UPS Capital Company which specializes in insuring high value jewelry, diamonds, and gemstones.
 If you decline our final cash offer for any reason, we will be happy to ship your ruby ring back to you at our expense.

 For more information about selling your ruby ring online to our estate buyers, please click on the following link: Sell a Ruby Ring From Home.